WSWUP/cloud-free-scene-counts/README.md

 ## Download Landsat Bulk Metadata CSV files

-The starting point for generating monthly cloud free scene counts is to obtain the Landsat bulk metadata CSV files.
+The starting point for generating monthly cloud free scene counts is to obtain the full Landsat metadata CSV files.
 These files are updated each day (Landsat 7 and 8), but for generating historical scene counts it is generally only necessary to download them once.
-The CSV files can be downloaded by running the provided python script "metadata_csv_download.py" or manually from the [Landsat Bulk Metadata Site](https://landsat.usgs.gov/download-entire-collection-metadata).
+The CSV files can be downloaded by running the provided python script "metadata_csv_download.py" or manually from the [Landsat Metadata Site](https://landsat.usgs.gov/download-entire-collection-metadata).

 ```
 python metadata_csv_download.py